Manado Diving Holidays

 Where to Stay

-With 2 quite distinct world-class scuba destinations sitting on its doorstep, diving in North Sulawesi will keep most ardent scuba divers happy.
+With 2 quite distinct world-class destinations sitting on its doorstep, North Sulawesi will keep most ardent scuba divers happy.
 The highlights all depend on what you are interested in.
 Bunaken offers schools of fish and healthy coral walls whereas the Lembeh Strait is the world's capital for muck diving par excellence and there is literally nowhere better for bizarre critters.

 Bunaken resorts - To dive in the Bunaken National Marine Park means being surrounded by marine bio-diversity that is the envy of the world - with more varieties of coral than anywhere else.
 There are 50 or so dive sites in the park, mostly offering healthy walls, schools of reef fish and pelagics, plus there are also some very good macro sites, making the area a unique destination.

 You can either stay in Manado on the mainland, or on Bunaken island itself.
-Resorts around Manado have more land to use and access to infrastucture and therefore tend to be larger and more luxurious than those on Bunaken.
+Dive resorts around Manado have more land to use and access to infrastucture and therefore tend to be larger and more luxurious than those on Bunaken.
 From the mainland you may have longer boat journeys but normally better facilities and a professionally run resort.
-Resorts on the island of Bunaken have less space and therefore tend to be smaller and either more simple in the flashpacker sense, or boutique and with a family atmosphere.
+Accommodations on the island of Bunaken have less space and therefore tend to be smaller and either more simple in the flashpacker sense, or boutique and with a family atmosphere.

 Lembeh resorts - Few places are really the best in the world for anything but Lembeh really is the planet's best spot for muck diving.
 No more than a few breaths go by between one bizarre and exhilarating sight and the next.
 If you've tired of night dives, then try one in the Lembeh Strait - they are simply fantastic.
 Forget great visibility, healthy reefs and a brightly coloured seabed, Lembeh is for those who want to marvel at innumerable, incredible critters against a dark, volcanic sand background.

-Of course you can opt to visit either of these destinations, but the ultimate North Sulawesi diving holiday would involve a combination of these two very distinct experiences since the beautiful coral walls of Bunaken complement the amazing muck diving in Lembeh.
+Of course you can opt to visit either of these destinations, but the ultimate North Sulawesi scuba diving holiday would involve a combination of these 2 very distinct experiences since the beautiful coral walls of Bunaken complement the amazing muck diving in Lembeh.
 Stays of 5+ days are ideal for one location or 8-10 days to visit both destinations.
 Packages normally include full board accommodation, diving and airport transfers.

 If you plan on staying in Sulawesi either before or after your Manado diving vacation, you can find a variety of diver-friendly accommodations at Agoda, our affiliated hotel reservation specialists: